 Results

 Unadjusted cumulative 90-day survival was 99.7 (95% confidence interval: 99.68 to 99.78) and the number of deaths was 109.
 Best predictive performance for 90-day mortality was found for a model combining age, gender, presence of heart infarction, renal disease, and American Society of Anaesthesiologists (ASA) grade(c=0.80).
-The established, complex comorbidity measures RxRiskV Score (c= 0.66), CCI (c=0.64), and Elixhauser (c=0.62) all had inferior predictive performance, while ASA grade alone had a c-statistic of 0.70.
+The established, more complex comorbidity measures RxRiskV Score (c= 0.66), CCI (c=0.64), and Elixhauser (c=0.62) all had inferior predictive performance, while ASA grade alone had a c-statistic of 0.70.

 Conclusion

-A less demanding comorbidity measure based on age, gender, two important comorbidities, and ASA grade, is better at predicting early postoperative mortality after THA than commonly used, complex comorbidity measures that depend on access to extensive information on ICD-codes or medication prescription.
-This novel tool simplifies research on mortality after surgical interventions and may result in easy-to-use risk estimators for daily clinical practice.
+A less demanding comorbidity measure based on age, gender, two important comorbidities, and ASA grade, is better at predicting early postoperative mortality after THA than commonly used comorbidity measures that depend on access to extensive information on ICD-codes or medication prescription.
+This novel tool could simplify research on mortality after surgical interventions and may result in easy-to-use risk estimators for daily clinical practice.